princeibs/aave-flashloan-template/README.md

  * My contract obviously did nothing with it because I didn't add any logic.
  * My contract returned the borrowed DAI (plus interest) back to AAVE. **_.05_** DAI attached to the amount my contract is sending back is the interest I paid for the loan.
 So before calling the `requestFlashloan` method, ensure there is enough funds in your contract to pay for the interest.

- **Check the `arbitrage` branch of this repo to see a mini example on flash loans can be used to perform arbitrage on two DEXes with token price differences**
+ **Check the [`arbitrage`](https://github.com/princeibs/flashloan-template/tree/arbitrage) branch of this repo to see a mini example on how flash loans can be used to perform arbitrage on two DEXes with token price differences**